 The airport at Jomsom operates almost daily flights to Pokhara.
 But the flights are all operated before noon because of the harsh wind thereafter.

 The cost of the flight is about $ 114 and it is 20-25 minutes long.
-On this flight, you will see an amazing view of the Mt Annapurna and Mt Dhaulagiri.
+On this flight, you will see an amazing view of Mt Annapurna and Mt Dhaulagiri.

+If you wonder How to Get to Mustang Nepal then, another good option can be by bus.
 If you want to get to Jomsom by road the local bus is for you.
 Although you will have to change almost 3 buses to get to Jomsom, the picturesque scenery on the way will make up for all of it.

 You will first have to take a bus from Pokhara to Baini which will cost you about $3 and the journey will be about 3-4 hours.
 Once you reach Baini you will have to get on another bus to get to Ghasa, which will cost you about $4.

 And from Ghasa, you will have to get on another bus to get to Jomsom, which will cost you about $4.
-Another alternative for buses are jeeps, you can hire a jeep to get to Jomsom.
+Another alternative for buses is jeeps, you can hire a jeep to get to Jomsom.

 Jomsom to Muktinath by private bus/jeep